Mourners block streets where Minneapolis police car crashed into car during pursuit, killing innocent driver

 The group of at least 40 mourners gathered on Wednesday evening in front of the Marathon gas station on N. Lyndale Avenue.
 Many people were dressed in red — Frazier's favorite color — and exchanged hugs.
 Some placed flowers, mostly red roses, balloons and photos under a tree near the crash site.
 R&B music played in the background.

-Jamie Bradford, 20, said her father wasn't part of her life for the first 17 years of her life, but he showed up on her 18th birthday and she said "that made up for everything."
+Jamie Bradford, 20, said her father wasn't part of her life for 17 years, but he showed up on her 18th birthday and "that made up for everything."

 Sgt.
 Alice White, supervisor of the Fourth Precinct, spoke with Frazier's mother, Jacqueline, at the memorial.
 White also approached the crowd and told them she was sorry for their loss.
 "It's a very sad situation," she said.

-The Police Department and State Patrol are investigating the crash.
+The Police Department and State Patrol are investigating.
 An incident report released Wednesday indicates there is body camera, squad car and security footage of the wreck.

 State Patrol spokesman Lt.
 Gordon Shank refused to comment on the investigation, citing it as "open and active."